Johanna Aleida Budde

-Johanna Aleida Budde (April 1800 – 13 August 1852) was a Dutch painter and draughtswoman.
+Johanna Aleida Budde (6 April 1800 – 13 August 1852) was a Dutch painter and draughtswoman.

-Life
+Biography

 Origins

 Johanna Budde was the eldest child of a wealthy family of four children.
 Her father, Hendrik Budde (1773–1851), was a merchant in Rotterdam and later a military intendant in Gelderland and Overijssel.
 Her mother, Maria Margaretha Cost (1779–1848), was the daughter of Willem Herman Cost, a prominent city administrator of Deventer.
 The family moved regularly.
 Until 1803 they lived in Deventer, from 1809 to 1813 in Rotterdam, and then in Zutphen.
 In 1823 Willem Cost died and Johanna's mother inherited the country house De Roobrug in Diepenveen.
 A year later the Budde family settled there permanently.

 Painting

 Johanna showed an aptitude for drawing and painting and was taught by the history painter Jan Willem Pieneman.
 His style is clearly recognisable in her work.
 The sketchbooks that have been preserved by Budde show an eye for detail and a trained hand in drawing.
 Budde mainly painted portraits and genre pieces, which almost always depict family members or acquaintances.
 She also made a few still lifes and landscapes, both of the area around De Roobrug and of views she drew on trips through the Netherlands and Germany.
 One of Budde's best works is a family portrait depicting Albertus Jacobus Duymaer van Twist and his wife to be Maria Johanna Beck, playing chess at a table among various family members in the Westervoorde house in Olst.